ilyesAj/the-magic-world-of-Kubernetes/README.md

 In the next section we will go into the details of each component:
 ## Container
 I suppose that you have minimum requirement on this subject to work on kubernetes
+### Container states
+Once Pod is assigned to node by scheduler, kubelet starts creating containers using container runtime .
+- Waiting : (default state) a container in this state is most likely doing its required operations like pulling images, applying secrets ..
+- Running: :ok_hand: all good (postStart hook executed)
+- Terminated : A container in this state is either successfully completed his duty OR failed for some reason .(preStop hook executed)
 ## pod
 The smallest "unit of work " of kubernetes considered as **ephemeral**.
 Pods are one or more containers that share a network, namespace, and part of a single context. a shared pod's context is a set of linux namespaces, cgroups  ...